loademon/FPF/README.md

+# WARNING
+- This repo is still under development.
+- Using free and public proxies can lead to bad scenarios

 # Flexible Proxy Finder (FPF)

 FPF is a Python program designed to simplify the process of finding and utilizing proxies by applying user-specified filters.